Bulk Billed Sleep Studies Available - Find Out More

 If your CPAP machine isn’t working, first check that it’s plugged in and turned on.
 Then inspect the hose, filters, and mask for any damage, blockages, or leaks.

 If everything looks okay but the machine still isn’t functioning right, consult the user manual for troubleshooting tips.
-Regular maintenance can help prevent issues, but if problems persist, it might be time to have the machine serviced or replaced.
+Regular maintenance can help prevent issues.